 This technology has been voluntarily adopted by hardware and software manufacturers.
 It stops personal computers and digital imaging tools from capturing or reproducing the image of a protected banknote.
 In other words, a printing or scanning device or digital imaging tool incorporating this system will automatically prevent images of banknotes from being copied or printed.

 The technology cannot track the use of a personal computer or digital imaging tools.
 Please visit the CBCDG's website for more information about the CBCDG and how other countries regulate the use of banknote images.

 Download banknote images

-- information on the planned use of the image(s)
+- Further information on the planned use of the image(s)

-You will then be asked to complete and submit a confidentiality declaration, which must be signed by an authorised representative of your company.
-Unless you specifically indicate otherwise, we will provide images of the most recently issued or unveiled banknote from the Europa series (300 dpi; TIFF format; marked “SPECIMEN”).
-The images will not trigger the CDS.
-We will aim to meet your request within five working days of receiving the duly completed and signed confidentiality declaration.
+We will then ask you to complete and submit a confidentiality declaration, which must be signed by an authorised representative of your company.
+Unless you specifically indicate otherwise, we will provide a set of images of all available denominations of the Europa series (in 300 dpi resolution and Tag Image File Format (TIFF), marked “specimen”).

 Reproduction rules for euro coins